benschw/recipe/content/camping/paella.md

 	- place on the grill, skin side down
 	- grill until charred, just a few minutes
 	- remove, cool enough to handle, and dice
-- chicken (optional par cook step)
-	- coat/marinate chicken in the olive oil used to coat the tomatoes
-	- grill for a few minutes: it will cook with paella, just getting a little char here

 - Build up the sofrito base
 	- heat olive oil and saute chorizo for about 5 minutes